Guide Contents:

 What’s Next for Your Revenue Recognition?

-Some recommended steps for businesses to evaluate the ramifications of the new revenue recognition standards are:
+Some key recommendations for businesses to evaluate the ramifications of the new revenue recognition standards are:

 • Inspecting revenue streams and contracts to target the specific revenue changes required and where these changes have the biggest impact